Colombia's ELN rebel commander orders ceasefire beginning Sunday

-BOGOTA (Reuters) - The commander of Colombia’s Marxist ELN rebels on Friday ordered his fighters to begin a ceasefire this weekend as the group struggles through complicated peace talks with the government aimed at ending five decades of war.
+BOGOTA, Sept 29 (Reuters) - The commander of Colombia’s Marxist ELN rebels on Friday ordered fighters to begin a ceasefire this weekend as the group struggles through complicated peace talks with the government aimed at ending five decades of war.

-The ELN is in talks in Ecuador to end its part in a conflict involving government troops, leftist rebels, criminal gangs and right-wing paramilitary groups.
-Since negotiations began in February, the ELN has continued to take hostages for ransom and stepped up bomb attacks in recent weeks on oil companies.
+The ELN is in talks in Ecuador to end its part in a conflict involving government troops, leftist rebels, crime gangs and right-wing paramilitaries.
+Since negotiations began in February, the ELN has continued to take hostages for ransom and in recent weeks stepped up bomb attacks on oil companies.

 “It wasn’t easy to reach this agreement but finally we achieved it.
 Since talks began with Santos’s government we have insisted on the urgency of this ceasefire because it stops offensive actions and brings important humanitarian relief to the Colombian population,” Rodriguez said in a video message.